setheshraghi/vera4cast-example/tutorial/tutorial.md

 We will generate a water temperature forecast using `air_temperature` as a co-variate.
 We can get the location of FCR from the `site_list` table.
-The maximum number of past days available from OpenMeteo API is ~60 days.
+The maximum number of past days available from OpenMeteo API is ~90 days.
 If you need more historical days for model calibration and testing, historical data are available through OpenMeteo’s [historical weather API](https://open-meteo.com/en/docs/historical-weather-api).
-The past data (like neon4cast::noaa_stage3()) are a stacked 1 day ahead pseudo-observations.
+The past data are a stacked 1 day-ahead pseudo-observation.

-The package also includes a function to convert to EFI standard.
+The package also includes a function to convert to EFI standard format.

 ``` r
 lat <- site_list |>